indiesoftby/defold-pointer-lock/README.md

 # Pointer Lock for Defold

-If you want to make a first-person 3D game with Defold, then you need this extension.

 Pointer Lock is intended to simplify mouse locking to access mouse events even when the cursor goes past the boundary of the window or screen.
 For example, a user can continue to rotate or manipulate a 3D model by moving the mouse without end.
-Without Pointer Lock, the rotation or manipulation stops the moment the pointer reaches the edge of the window or screen.
+Without mouse locking, the rotation or manipulation stops the moment the pointer reaches the edge of the window or screen.

+If you want to make a first-person 3D game (DOOM-like, Quake-like etc.) with Defold, then you need this extension.

 ## Demo